flix/book/src/effect-polymorphism.md

                         // ^^^ empty effect set
 ```

-Here the `inc` function is _pure_ because its effect set is empty.
-In Flix, a
+The `inc` function is _pure_ because its effect set is empty.
+When a function is
-pure functions is referentially transparent.
-In other words, given the same
-arguments is always returns the same value.
-When a function is pure, we do not
+pure, we know that the function must return the same value when given the same
+arguments.
+Moreover, the function cannot have any side-effect on the outside
+world.

-have to explicitly write the empty effect set `{ }`, instead we can write:
+We do not have to write the empty effect set.
+We can simply write:

 ```flix
 def inc(x: Int32): Int32 = x + 1
 ```

-In Flix, we can also express that a function has an effect:
+In Flix, we can express that a function has a single effect:

 ```flix
 def incAndPrint(x: Int32): Int32 \ {IO} =